As we work to learn more about the world around us, we are often amazed by others efforts. We thought we would share links to some of these efforts.

 The Computational Learning Laboratory at Stanford University and the Institute for the Study of Learning and Expertise in Palo Alto, CA.

-Dr. Albert Meier and Jonathan Bowers at Western Kentucky University
+Dr. Albert Meier at Western Kentucky University

 The Department of Biology and Marine Biology at UNCW is a remarkably collaborative place to work.
 We are actively devleping research collaborations with several laboratories in the department and on campus, as well as at the Center for Marine Science.
 While these collaborations develop, you might be interested in learning more about the Aquatic Ecology Laboratory and the Benthic Ecology Laboratory.

-Here at UNCW we primarily work with a branch of ENA known as Network Environ Analysis (NEA).
+Ecosystem Network Analysis (ENA) is a subset of Network Ecology.
+More specifically, it is a family of Input-Output methods derived from economics that we use to investigate the organization of ecosystems.
+Historically, there appear to be two schools of network analysis (Sharler and Fath 2009).
+The Ulanowicz School is based on Dr. Ulanowicz's work at the University of Maryland, while the Patten School is based on the work of Dr. Patten and colleagues, primarily from the University of Georgia.
+Network Environ Analysis (NEA) is a term often used for the Patten School of ENA.
 It is used in the holistic study of ecological systems to describe and quantify species-specific environments within the system.
 NEA methods include analyses of system structure, flow, storage, utility, and control.
 In addition, several indicators have been developed to characterize the whole system.
 For more information about NEA, I recommend the following papers listed in chronological order.

 • Patten, B.C., Bosserman, R.W., Finn, J.T., and Cale, W.G., 1976.
 Propagation of cause in ecosystems.
 In: B.C.
 Patten (Editor), Systems Analysis and Simulation in Ecology, Vol. IV, Academic Press, New York, pp 457-579.